alb3rtov/lid-screen-suspender/README.md

 ## Requeriments
 ### Linux
 In the absence of testing on different Linux distributions, as far as I check, this script works in every Linux distributions.
-You just to be sure that the `logind.conf` is in `/etc/systemd/` directory.
-In order to check what ports are being used, use the `xrandr` command.
+You just to be sure that the `logind.conf` is in `/etc/systemd/` directory. **Make sure that your logind.conf have HandleLidSwitch line like** `HandleLidSwitch=ignore` or `#HandleLidSwitch=ignore`, otherwise maybe the script will not work properly.
 More info about `logind.conf` file [here](https://www.freedesktop.org/software/systemd/man/logind.conf.html).

 ### Windows
 The only requeriment for Windows OS is have a `Powershell` version `5.1` or higher.
 In order to know what is your current version use the command `Get-Host | Select-Object Version`.